ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 * **MINGAPLENGTH** - Minimum length of consecutive Ns to be considered a gap (optional).
 * **MOLECULETYPE** - For SARS-CoV2 molecule type will be either genomic RNA or viral cRNA, depending on your library preparation strategy.
 * **DESCRIPTION** - Free text description (optional).
+* **RUN_REF** - Comma separated list of Run accession number(s) corresponding to the raw read data it was built from (if available).
 * **FASTA** - Single FASTA file (compressed format).
 * **CHROMOSOME_LIST** - Chromosome list file (compressed format).

-*The above information was adapted from [documentation from ENA](https://buildmedia.readthedocs.org/media/pdf/ena-docs/latest/ena-docs.pdf)* <!-- Parul/Yvonne please check refs.
-LH was just trying to guess...-->
+*The above information was adapted from [documentation from ENA](https://ena-docs.readthedocs.io/en/latest/submit/assembly/genome.html#manifest-files)*

 The manifest file can be created in a text editor (e.g. Notepad) of your choice.
 You can use one of the manifest files in the example data folder (that you downloaded earlier for this tutorial) as a reference when making your own manifest file for SARS-CoV-2 sequence data.
 Please note though, that the field values might differ for your own project.